zhaoke2018/WolfTimeHelper/README.md

 Help hourly TA to click in and out automatically

 ## Note
-1. Make sure you can login Mypack(or Wolfware) without 2FA(two-factor authentication),
+1. Make sure you can login Mypack(or Wolfware) without 2FA(two-factor authentication), which means you have chosen "Remember me for 14 days" in Duo Authentication.

 ## Setup
 1. Change unityID and Password in "login.js" file.